capthelentil/python-projects/login-page/readme.md

 **Project Development**<br>
 There are several ways to further develop this project:

-**Database Integration:**You can use a database to securely store user information.
+**Database Integration:**You can use a database to securely store user information.<br>
-**Security Enhancements:** You can improve system security by adding encryption or two-factor authentication.
+**Security Enhancements:** You can improve system security by adding encryption or two-factor authentication.<br>
-**User Interface Enhancements:** You can add a graphical user interface to enhance the user experience.
+**User Interface Enhancements:** You can add a graphical user interface to enhance the user experience.<br>

 **Contributing to the Project**<br>
 I'm open to any contributions!
 If you want to improve or fix bugs in this project, please submit a pull request.